africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

 We would like to thank:

-All of the individuals and companies who are donors, fundraisers, sponsors and volunteers.
+All of the individuals and organisations who are donors, fundraisers, sponsors and volunteers.

 All our regular partners, in Malawi and the UK.